thefgxdev/faultline/README.md

 - Rules for Python, Go and PHP boundaries (the file matchers already accept them; the rule set is JavaScript/TypeScript-first today).
 - SARIF output for code-scanning integrations.
-- Baseline file to adopt faultline on a large legacy codebase without fixing everything on day one.
+- Baseline file to adopt Faultline on a large legacy codebase without fixing everything on day one.

 ## Em português